mlochbaum/BQN/doc/match.md

         ⟨'a', +, 3⟩ = ⟨-⟜», '+', 3˙⟩

 Two characters are equal when they have the same code point.
 Numeric equality depends on the number system in use, but probably works about how you expect.
-If you're coming from APL, note that current BQN implementations don't employ comparison tolerance.
+If you're coming from APL, note that BQN doesn't use comparison tolerance.
 To see if two floats are roughly equal you'll need to write a tolerant comparison yourself, but how often do you really need to do this?

         'x' = "wxyz"